Image

 Double-blind, Randomized, Placebo-controlled, Multicenter Study to Evaluate the Efficacy and Safety of Ravulizumab Administered Intravenously in Adult Participants at High Risk of Delayed Graft Function After Kidney Transplantation

-Study testing Ravulizumab's effects on kidney transplant recovery.
+Study on Ravulizumab for high-risk kidney transplant patients.

 Recruiting